-For those unfamiliar with The Civiliation Games, you are the leader of a civilization and are charged with leading your chosen Civ to victory.
-Although Sid Meier was inspired by the Sim City Games, The game does not go on forever, nor do it run in realtime like The SimCity Games do.
-Each subsequent Civilization Game and their expansions (I through V as well as the spinoff games released between them) have their own set of rules.
-For the purposes of this review I’ll only talk about the mechanics of this one since I am going to review the other 3 Civilization games I own (IV and its expansions and Revolutions for the DS and Xbox 360) in separate blogs.
+For those unfamiliar with The Civilization Games, you are the leader of a civilization and are charged with leading your chosen Civ to victory.
+Although Sid Meier was inspired by the Sim City Games, The game does not go on forever, nor do it run in real time like The SimCity Games do.
+Each subsequent Civilization Game and their expansions (I through VI as well as the spinoff games released between them) have their own set of rules.
+For the purposes of this review I’ll only talk about the mechanics of this one since I am going to review the other 4 Civilization games I own (IV, V and their expansions as well as Revolutions for the Nintendo DS and Xbox 360) in separate blogs.

 As the box art says this game is based on the award-winning PC game.
 Ironcially, it would be 13 years before the consoles would get another: Revolutions.
 This game stands the test of time.
 I say that because I played through this game AFTER playing Civ IV.
 Like its sequels, you lead your chosen Civ in researching new technologies, building cities and interacting with opposing Civs.
 Like its PC counterpart, maintaining a decient-sized military is important.
 In my last playthrough pirates and guerillas showed up even late in the game.
 Diplomats (Spies in later games) can’t be used defensively so you’ll want to make sure to stack lots of military units on cities to prevent rioting and prevent enemy diplomats from stealing your city from you.